 Curious Minds has been evolving since being established in 2009 to deliver Arts Council England’s Creative Partnerships programme across Lancashire and Merseyside.

 The government announced its plans to withdraw funding for the Creative Partnerships programme from the end of the academic year 2010/2011 forcing us to re-think the future.
-Remaining true to our founding vision, mission and beliefs, we applied to become the Bridge organisation for the North West of England and have been delivering the role successfully since April 2012.
+Remaining true to our founding vision, mission and beliefs, we applied to become the Bridge organisation for the North West of England - a role we delivered successfully from April 2012 to March 2023.

 The legacy of Chris’s work ensures that Curious Minds continues to have a significant impact on schools, children and young people across the North West, and that the organisation now enjoys a solid reputation upon which it continues to grow and prosper.